kriomant/ch57x-keyboard-tool/README.md

 **Note**: on Windows you need to install [USBDK](https://github.com/daynix/UsbDk/releases) first.

-Now create you own config from provided *example-mapping.yaml*, and apply:
+Now create you own config from provided *example-mapping.yaml*.
+Example config has extensive documentation and examples inside.

+You can validate config:

+    ch57x-keyboard-tool validate < your-config.yaml

+Use 'show-keys' command to list all supported modifier and key names.

+Finally, upload config to keyboard:

     ch57x-keyboard-tool upload < your-config.yaml